AVEVA/AVEVA-Samples-OMF/basic_samples/OMF_API/CSharp/OMF_API/readme.md

 ```

 The PIServer uses the PI Web API as its OMF accepting endpoint.
-It is currently in Beta.
 To configure the sample to work against PI update the appsettings.json to have only these parameters and update that parameter values to what is being used.

 Note: In this sample the tenantId is used to autodetect if you are going against OCS or PI, so make sure that is removed if going against PI.